human2l/lms-new/README.md

 ## Roles:
 There are 3 roles in this system: admin, student and tutor.
 Admin: Manage all other users with role student and tutor.
-Student: Manage all the courses he/she has.
+Student: Manage course and lessons he/she has.
 Tutor: Manage all the lessons he/she taught.

+## Dashboard:
+* Student:
+Can view his/her selected course and lessons from course/lesson management page.

 ## Course Management:
-  Student:
+*  Student:
+Can view all courses in LMS.
+Can select one of the courses to save as his/her course.
+* Tutor:

 ## Lesson Management: